rs1myers/hugotufte2/content/articles/panpsychism/index.md

  Most contemporary scientists and philosophers believe that what we refer to as mind is a rare, recently-emerged phenomenon produced by neurological activity in some larger-brained mammals.{{< sidenote >}}See "encephalization" for a brief summary of how the encephalization quotient, or EQ, has come to be associated with the levels of intelligence in different species.{{< /sidenote >}}  But what if mind is a fundamental property of matter, a qualitative equivalent of mass or charge in atomic particles?

  Panpsychism is the philosophical view that proposes just that: mind, or some primitive precursor to consciousness, is not an emergent property of complex brains but a fundamental feature of the universe and is present in all matter to some degree.
 At first glance, it sounds radical.
 But on closer examination, it reveals a continuity with older traditions of thought and a possible corrective to the limitations of modern assumptions.

-The term panpsychism was coined by the Italian philosopher Francesco Patrizi in the 16th century, specifically in his 1591 work Nova de Universis Philosophia.
+The term panpsychism was coined by the Italian philosopher Francesco Patrizi in his 16th century work *Nova de Universis Philosophia*.
 The word derives from the Greek roots pan (meaning "all") and psyche (meaning "soul" or "mind"), encapsulating the idea that all things possess a mind or a mind-like quality.

 This isn’t a fringe notion or the relic of a discarded worldview.
 It’s the core of panpsychism, a philosophical perspective gaining renewed attention in contemporary thought.
 Indeed, in his recent review of of panpsychism in western thought, David Skrbina points out that until the 20th century panpsychism was a widely respected viewpoint, often considered so obvious as  not to require a defense.
 But with the emergence of anti-metaphysical philosophy in the early part of the 20th century, panpsychism was widely dismissed as a non-credible philosophical perspective— a view that continues to be held by most contemporary philosophers.